A signature Discovery Point along the Wild Atlantic Way, and one of the must-sees on the route

 Just a few miles north of Ballycastle, on the edge of the earth overlooking the wild Atlantic, lies the rugged, windswept outcrop of Downpatrick Head.
-Now a Signature Discovery Point on the famed Wild Atlantic Way, the area provides unparalleled views of the ocean, including a unique vantage point over the Stags of Broadhaven.
-A majestic sea stack rises tower-like from the sea, with its centuries of layered rock providing shelter to thousands of nesting sea birds.
+Now a Signature Discovery Point on the famed Wild Atlantic Way, the area provides unparalleled views of the ocean.
+This also includes a unique vantage point over the Stags of Broadhaven.
+A majestic sea stack rises tower – like from the sea.
+With its centuries of layered rock it provides shelter to thousands of nesting sea birds.

 The history and legends of Downpatrick Head

-Today, the hole is known as ‘Poll na Seantoine’ (‘Hole of the Old Fire’) and visitors can gaze from the edges of the blowhole, deep into the sea from the Spirit of Place viewing point.
+Today, the hole is known as ‘Poll na Seantainne’ (‘Hole of the Old Fire’).
+Visitors can gaze from the edges of the blowhole, deep into the sea from the Spirit of Place viewing point.

-Visitors can see several other archaeological monuments on Downpatrick Head, including Bronze Age ring-barrows, early ecclesiastical sites and the remains of a promontory fort, a church building, a stone cross and a holy well.
+Visitors can see several other archaeological monuments on Downpatrick Head.
+These include Bronze Age ring-barrows, early ecclesiastical sites & the remains of a promontory fort, a church building, a stone cross and a holy well.
 A World War I lookout tower stands sentry-like on the promontory.
 A World War II stone aerial marker has recently been restored.
 The “Eire 64” marking was one of many placed along the coastline to identify Ireland as neutral during the war.

 Explore Downpatrick Head